Tim Viens Bio

 Rise Motorsports Era (2025-Present)

-On February 3, 2025, it was announced that Viens would return to the ARCA Menards Series part-time, driving the No. 31 Toyota Camry for Rise Motorsports.
-This move marks a continuation of his racing career and involvement with a Toyota-backed team, aiming to leverage his experience in stock car racing.
+In early 2025, Viens announced a return to the ARCA Menards Series driving the No. 31 Toyota Camry for Rise Motorsports.
+The partnership marked a fresh chapter for the veteran driver-owner and signaled his continued presence in stock car racing.

 Driving Style and Strengths